AI Agents Quick Start

 • Keep system prompts short.
 2-3 sentences about your strategy intent.
 LumiBot handles the rest.

 • MCP servers are just URLs.
 No local scripts, no npm installs.
+Use them for live trading or when you have a compatible server.

 • Log the summary.
 Always log result.summary so you can understand agent decisions.